JMU-ROBOTICS-VIVA/.github/profile/README.md

 ## Introduction
-This respository contains projects, template program and utilities, and other learning material targetted for an undergraduate level class on introducing autonomous robotics.
+This respository contains projects, template program and utilities, and other learning material targetted for an undergraduate level class on autonomous robotics.
 It corresponds with a developed course at James Madision University (CS 354) and the book *Just Enough Robotics* by Nathan Sprague.

 Listed below are the general topics covered by the book/course and a brief description